 Sky-high rental and mortgage rates in many of today’s most sought-after cities, along with an increased desire for thoughtful, curated, eco-conscious living have driven many to live in small spaces and tiny homes.
-But with these shrinking spaces comes the need for multipurpose furniture that allows homeowners to use one room for lots of different functions.
+But with these shrinking spaces comes the need for multipurpose furniture designers like Expand Furniture create pieces that allows homeowners to use one room for lots of different functions.

 Some small-space design trends in recent years include using wall space for a variety of functions, like wall-mounted, drop-leaf dining tables and fancy built-ins to maximize storage.
 Another clever way to utilize wall space in a small dwelling is the tried-and-true Murphy bed.
-Read on to learn more about this clever design feature, and see some of our favorite Murphy bed design ideas to spark ideas about how to incorporate one into your own space.
+Read on to learn more about this clever design feature, and see some of our favorite Murphy bed companies to spark design ideas about how to incorporate a Murphy bed into your own space.

 First of all, what is a Murphy bed?
 Also known as a wall bed or hideaway bed, a Murphy bed, named after its inventor—also a small-space dweller—is a bed that folds into the wall (or a cabinet) when not in use.
 This allows for more space that can be used for a variety of other functions aside from sleeping.
 Despite their early beginnings as just a fold-up bed, today’s Murphy beds are becoming even more functional, often incorporating a desk or even a couch underneath, which can be used when the bed is stowed away.